 Mayo Clinic School of Health Sciences offers a 24-month Medical Physics Residency at Mayo Clinic's campus in Arizona.
-The program is designed to generate real-world, hands-on experience for the new graduate in a structured and safe environment.
+The program is designed to generate real-world, hands-on experience for the medical physics graduate in a structured and safe environment.

 The residency is divided into 12 modules that highlight the different aspects of the practicing clinical medical physicist.
 These range from basic treatment planning all the way to advanced topics, such as shielding design, acceptance, and commissioning of LINACs and treatment planning systems.
 More details can be found within our curriculum section.